For the Chinese version of this article please see 中国的社会保险体系 on our Chinese website.

 One of the key policies regularly enunciated by the government over the last few years has been to boost domestic consumption as a means of ensuring more stable and balanced economic growth in the future.
 Much of China’s consumption power however remains in the hands of the wealthiest one percent and that has led to huge capital outflows rather than increased domestic spending.
 The majority of workers are still reluctant to spend because, lacking a pension or medical insurance, they tend to set aside what they can in bank savings and other riskier investments in order to try and secure their future and shield themselves from adversity.

 The fact that only a fraction of the social insurance contributions that should have been made over the last two decades or so have actually been made, means that the various social insurance funds are under much more pressure than they should be.
 With China’s rapidly aging population, this is a particular problem for the pension funds and medical insurance funds.
-As noted above, the government now accepts that it needs to increase the retirement age if there are to be sufficient funds are to cover all expected pension and medical expenses in the future.
+As noted above, the government now accepts that it needs to increase the retirement age and implement wide-ranging reforms if there are to be sufficient funds are to cover all expected pension and medical expenses in the future.

-However the government is reluctant or unable to force employers to comply with existing social insurance obligations.
+However, the government is still reluctant or unable to force employers to comply with existing social insurance obligations.
 Rather, the government is trying to reduce the social insurance burden faced by employers and shift the burden of pension and other social insurance contributions onto individual workers, whether they be formally employed or not.

 Instead of running away from the problems of employee-based system, the government needs to find a way to accommodate the competing interests of labour and capital in creating a realistic and stable social security system; one that looks after workers during poor health and old age but also helps to create a content and well-paid workforce that in turn can help develop the domestic economy through greater innovation, productivity and consumption of goods and services.